+COUNTY OF MIAMI-DADE )

-Widy 00, 2020 COUNTY OF MIAMI-DADE) acknowledged before me by James G. Murphy, Chief of of Urban Design, Planning Corporation.
-He is personally known rporation, on benait of the NOTARY PUBLIC Miami-Dade County, Florida My commission expires: Approved As To Form: City Attorney's Office: () Filed with the Clerk of the Design Re view Board on (
+The foregoing instrument was acknowledged before me this \\\\\ day of \\\\\ 20\\\ by James G. Murphy, Chief of Urban Design, Planning Department, City of Miami Beach, Florida, a Florida Municipal Corporation, on behalf of the Corporation.
+He is personally known to me.

+NOTARY PUBLIC Miami-Dade County, Florida

+My commission expires:

+Approved As To Form:

+City Attorney's Office: )

+Filed with the Clerk of the Desig n Review Board on (